schadha17/Computer-Systems-Security/README.md

 # Computer-Systems-Security-COMP4108

-- Disclaimer: I do not promote plagarism or copying of the code
+- DISCLAIMER: I do not promote plagarism or copying of the code
 - This repository will involve writeups of the assignments for education and learning purposes

 ## ASSIGNMENT 1